LPG - Propane Quality Assurance – LPG Standards & Testing

-One set is for LPG used in homes and businesses for various heating applications.
+One set of propane quality standards is for LPG used in homes and businesses for various heating applications.

 The industry Standards for this are the Gas Energy Australia LPG for Heating Use Specification 2013 and Australian Standard AS4670-2006 “Commercial propane and commercial butane for heating”.

-The second Standard is the Fuel Standard (Autogas) Determination 2003.
+The second propane quality Standard is the Fuel Standard (Autogas) Determination 2003.

 This regulates the quality of LPG supplied in Australia for automotive use.

-The two Standards are very similar but we’ll focus on the 2013 heating use specification, as it contains everything included in the autogas specification and more.
+The two propane quality Standards are very similar but we’ll focus on the 2013 heating use specification, as it contains everything included in the autogas specification and more.

 The following explains the thirteen LPG properties tested, why they are tested, test methods and pass-fail parameters…